grafana/grafana/docs/sources/setup-grafana/configure-grafana/_index.md

 ### default_image_scale

-To configure the scale of the rendered image.
-The default scale is 1.
+Configures the scale of the rendered image.
+The default scale is `1`.

 ## [panels]